WhazzItToYa/Streamerbot-SociaBuzz/README.md

   * Variable Name: `sociaBuzzDonationMessage`
   * Value: copy the "Message Format" field from your SociaBuzz discord settings.
   ![Image](assets/copy-message.png)
 3. In the SociaBuzz setting window, click the "Send Test Message" button.
 You should see a sample notification from SociaBuzz appear in Discord, and in your Twitch chat, a corresponding sample "thank you" message should get sent.
+4. (optional, but recommended) add a variable for the SociaBuzz user ID, to reduce the number of discord messages that the extension has to process.
+Go back to the Persisted Global Variables window in step #2, and add a new variable:
+  * Variable Name: `sociaBuzzUserId`
+  * Value: Get the Discord user ID of the SociaBuzz application that sends the announcements, and paste it in.
+You can get it by either:
+    1. In Discord Developer mode (settings > Advanced > Developer Mode), right click on the SociaBuzz account on the donation message, and select Copy User ID
+    2. In Streamer.bot, go to Action Queues > Action History, and double-click on the "SociaBuzz Discord Message Received" action.
+Find the `discord.UserID` argument, right-click on the ID in the right column, and select "Copy".

 ## Usage